 Pack at least two days before your scheduled travel.
 If you find you carried unnecessary stuff, just repack.

 Amailuk Joseph (aka Jay) loves to write for a living.
 Five plus years of experience teaching Literature did not hurt his experiences.
 Amailuk would rather spend 3+ hours writing as opposed to 30 minutes with the dentist.

-He is the father of three adorable children; the pride of his existence.
+He is happily married, and has three adorable children; the pride of his existence.

 A Freelance Writer, Personal Coach and is passionate about research.
 His love for writing was triggered at an early age, and he has been writing as long as he can remember.

 When he is not writing it is more than likely, he is either reading or researching his next article.